 - Divide smoothie between two juice glasses to serve.

-Want more of Amy’s aphrodisiac recipes?
+Want more of Amy’s sexy recipes?
 Check out Romancing the Stove: the unabridged guide to aphrodisiac foods.

 - The Health Benefits of Bison Meat for Men - November 27, 2023